 GuardDuty secures workloads and data on AWS by leveraging both AWS-developed and industry-leading third-party sources.
 It integrates machine learning, anomaly detection, network monitoring, and the detection of dangerous files.

-Tens of billions of events per second can be analysed by GuardDuty from a variety of AWS data sources, including DNS query logs, Amazon VPC flow logs, Amazon Elastic Kubernetes Service (Amazon EKS) audit logs, and AWS CloudTrail event logs.
+Tens of billions of events per second can be analyzed by GuardDuty from a variety of AWS data sources, including DNS query logs, Amazon VPC flow logs, Amazon Elastic Kubernetes Service (Amazon EKS) audit logs, and AWS CloudTrail event logs.

 In your accounts, Amazon GuardDuty notices unusual activity, assesses its security significance, and gives context.
 This makes it possible for a respondent to decide whether a follow-up query is necessary.